Collaboration with photographer Tere Garcia and seamstress Carmelita of Nezahualcoyotl

 In Giacomo Leopardi's 1824 Dialogue Between Fashion and Death, it describes a conversation between death and fashion as a long time admirer.
 Fashion claims they too are born out of decay by reshaping the body through various processes of corporeal modification (through piercings, alterations, contortions, etc.) Similarly, the leotard is printed with images of bacteria and fungi involved with the processes of human decomposition.
 The leotard ultimately asks the question of what defines the state of a human body, the non-human organisms that sustain and devour us?
 This is also an ecosophical question, as one can't ignore the environmental factors that play a major role to decomposition, or as scientists call, the necro-biome.

-The nahuatl priest Xipe Totec, the "flayed god", ritualizes the human body through sacrifice and cannibalism, it removes the skin of the sacrificed and wears it, the corpse becomes a ceremonial resource.
+The nahuatl priest Xipe Totec, the "flayed god", ritualizes the human body by removing the skin of the sacrificed and wearing it.
+The corpse becomes a ceremonial resource for the deity of war and sun, Huītzilōpōchtli.
 The leotard mimics the wear of flesh, but it is not flesh or any perceived body part, instead what is worn are the processes that break up that matter, microorganisms.
 Hyper Putrefaction is an homage to the non-human entities that disintegrate our body and identity, it is a political homage, a keen for our transition to the dead and the land.